Nawat language: Status and usage

 As of 2012, extensive online resources for learning Nawat are available at the website of linguist Alan R. King, including video lessons and a Facebook group.
 A video documentation project is also underway, in collaboration with the Living Tongues Institute, focusing on "Pipil culture, such as natural medicines, traditions, traditional games, agricultural practices, and childhood songs," which is intended for language learners.

 The varieties of Nawat in Guatemala, Honduras, Nicaragua, and Costa Rica are now extinct.
 It was still spoken in Guatemala by almost nine thousand people in 1772.

 In El Salvador, Nawat is endangered: it is spoken mostly by a few elderly speakers in the Salvadoran departments of Sonsonate, San Salvador, and Ahuachapán.
 The towns of Cuisnahuat and Santo Domingo de Guzmán have the highest concentration of speakers.
 Campbell's 1985 estimate (based on fieldwork conducted 1970–1976) was 200 speakers.
 Gordon (2005) reports only 20 speakers were left in 1987.
-Official Mexican reports have recorded as many as 2000 speakers.
+Official Mexican reports have recorded as many as 2,000 speakers.

-The exact number of speakers has been difficult to determine because persecution of Nawat speakers throughout the 20th century (massacres after suppression of the 1932 Salvadoran peasant uprising, laws that made speaking Nawat illegal) made them conceal their use of the language.
-(About 30,000 people were killed during the uprising over the course of a few weeks, and those who spoke Nawat outside their homes against the new rules "provoked shame and fear."
-A young Nawat language activist, Carlos Cortez, explained in 2010 that this fear is worse for older speakers.)
+The exact number of speakers has been difficult to determine because persecution of Nawat speakers throughout the 20th century – including massacres after suppression of the 1932 Salvadoran peasant uprising and laws that made speaking Nawat illegal – made them conceal their use of the language.
+About 30,000 people were killed during the uprising over the course of a few weeks, and those who spoke Nawat outside their homes against the new rules "provoked shame and fear."
+A young Nawat language activist, Carlos Cortez, explained in 2010 that this fear is worse for older speakers.